Involving your organisation in a real world validation may seem to be adding an unnecessary burden of complexity to your project.

-It can help with the adoption and spread of an innovation, providing potential adopting organisations with an understanding of the implementation pathway and assurance of benefit delivery.
-Alongside this, real world validation can support industry to generate investment and enhance a product’s sales story to enable growth and job creation.
+The report is used to help in the adoption and spread of an innovation, providing other potential adopting organisations with an understanding of the implementation pathway and assurance of benefit delivery.
+Should the innovation not generate the benefits expected, the report can help the innovator to understand how best to refine their product.